Geometric Constraints in Deep Learning Frameworks: A Survey: Learning Geometric Representations

 \subsection{Semantic Information for Structural Consistency}

 Humans can perform stereophotogrammetry well in ambiguous areas by exploiting more cues such as global perception of foreground and background, relative scaling, and semantic consistency of individual objects.
-Deep learning-based frameworks, operating on \textit{color constancy hypothesis} \cite{xu2021self}, generally provide a superior performance as compared to traditional MVS algorithms, but both methods fail at featureless regions or at any such regions with different lighting conditions, reflections, or noises, \textit{color constancy ambiguity}.
-Direct application of geometric and photometric constraints in such regions is not helpful, but high-level semantic segmentation clues can help these models in such regions.
+Deep learning-based frameworks, operating on the \textit{color constancy hypothesis} \cite{xu2021self}, generally provide a superior performance as compared to traditional MVS algorithms, but both methods fail on texture-less regions, different lighting conditions, reflections, or \textit{color constancy ambiguity}.
+Direct application of geometric and photometric constraints in such regions is not helpful, but high-level semantic segmentation clues can help.
 Semantic segmentation clues for a given scene can provide abstract matching clues and also act as structural priors for depth estimation \cite{xu2021self}.
+This also improves feature extraction in areas with cluttered backgrounds and low-texture.
 In this section, we explore such depth estimation methods that include semantic clues in their pipeline.

 Inspired by Cheng et al. \cite{cheng2017segflow}, which incorporate semantic segmentation information to learn optical flow from video, Yang et al. \cite{yang2018segstereo} incorporate semantic feature embedding and regularize semantic cues as the loss term to improve disparity learning in stereo problem.
 Semantic feature embedding is a concatenation of three types of features, left-image features, left-right correlation features, and left-image semantic features.
 In addition to image and correlation features, semantic features provide more consistent representations of featureless regions, which helps solve the disparity problem.
 They also regularize the semantic cues loss term by warping the right image segmentation map to the left view and comparing it with the left image segmentation ground truth.
 Minimizing the semantic cues loss term improves its consistency in the end-to-end learning process.
-Dovesi et al. \cite{dovesi2020real} also employ semantic segmentation networks in coarse-to-fine design and utilize additional information in stereo-matching problems.
+Dovesi et al. \cite{dovesi2020real} also employ semantic segmentation networks in coarse-to-fine design and utilize additional information in stereo matching.